 New writers are usually so excited with an acceptance that they forget about some of these details.
 Many unsuspecting freelance writers, including me, have been screwed or disappointed because we failed to establish these important contractual items before we wrote our articles.

 If these four items have not been mentioned in the editor’s acceptance email, then you need to email the editor back and ask those questions.
+Be polite and professional.

 Once again, do not write your story until you have an acceptance email from the editor that states all of the above terms.

 Once you have secured an assignment from a magazine editor with these terms agreed upon, you are ‘cleared’ to write your story.

 What do you do if there are no takers for your query?
 Put the story idea on the back burner and move on.